tinacms/tinacms/CONTRIBUTING.md

 1. **Merge Changes**

-   Merge the changes to be published into the appropriate branche.
+   Merge the changes to be published into the appropriate branch.

 1. **Build the source files:**